 Here are 17 evidence-based tips to sleep better at night.

-You can achieve this by getting daily sunlight exposure or, if this is not practical, invest in an artificial bright light device or bulbs.
+Try getting daily sunlight exposure or — if this is not practical — invest in an artificial bright light device or bulbs.

-Bottom Line: Daily sunlight or artificial bright light can improve sleep quality and duration, especially in those with severe sleep issues or insomnia.
+Daily sunlight or artificial bright light can improve sleep quality and duration, especially if you have severe sleep issues or insomnia.

-Again, this is due to its impact on your circadian rhythm, tricking your brain into thinking it is still daytime.
-This reduces hormones like melatonin, which help you relax and get deep sleep (23, 24).
+Again, this is due to its effect on your circadian rhythm, tricking your brain into thinking it’s still daytime.
+This reduces

 There are several popular methods you can use to reduce nighttime blue light exposure.
 These include: